A careful balance of nutrients is the key to hacks, dressage and show horses remaining energised yet sensible when performing.

 Horses with thin, brittle hoof walls, cracks, and open white lines prone to infection have been reported to display marked improvement in hoof health within six months of giving 15 mg biotin/day to average 500 kg horses.
 Heavier breeds should be given twice this amount.
 As feed sources do not provide sufficient biotin, an additional supplement is required to meet this recommendation.
 In order to promote optimal hoof health, each 56 g dose of FERAMO® EVERY HORSE supplies 20 mg of biotin, while a 60 g dose of CAL-PLUS with BIOTIN also supplies a 15 mg dose of biotin.

-Vitamin E as in pure WHITE-E® helps general stamina and muscle strength in all performance horses, whilst the addition of selenium as in WHITE-E® with SELENIUM will support better immune function and fertility in high performance horses.
+Vitamin E as in pure WHITE-E® helps general stamina and muscle strength in all performance horses.

 Although 2-3 tablespoons of salt will help palatability of the ration, it is not a complete electrolyte replacer in hard working horses that are worked for more than 30 minutes each day.
 Supplementation with a range of essential body salts is required during hot weather, when horses are travelling over long distances, or in "nervy" horses that "compete before their time".
 During the warmer months, when horses are travelling regularly, horses that sweat up when worked, or those with a "nervous" temperament are recommended one scoopful of HUMIDIMIX® in the morning and evening.